-Renowned Kannada writer and Jnanpith awardee U.R.
-Ananthamurthy passed away here Friday after a brief illness.
-He was 82.
+Renowned Kannada writer and Jnanpith awardee Ananthamurthy passes away

 Bangalore: Jnanpith award winner U R Ananthamurthy, who strode the Kannada literary world like a colossus with his pathbreaking works, died of multiple health complications at a private hospital here today.